GTAmodding/gta3script-specs/SPECIFICATION.md

 TODO mission directives
-TODO SAN ANDREAS ALLOWS VARIABLES AND STRING CONSTANTS TO BEGIN WITH UNDERSCORES TODO commands such as var decl can be implemented at compiler or command def level
+TODO SAN ANDREAS ALLOWS VARIABLES AND STRING CONSTANTS TO BEGIN WITH UNDERSCORES TODO commands such as var decl can be implemented at compiler or command def level TODO types
+TODO scripts subscripts and such
+TODO translation limits
+TODO initial value of locals are undefined
+TODO describe goto and such inside a lexical scope to another lexical scope (or none) TODO what about commands that do not produce compare flag changes but may appear in a conditional statement

 [string literals]: